Location: In the park in front of Parkhotel Richmond in the southern outskirts of Karlovy Vary

 How to get there

-Route 1: You may reach Mickiewicz's bust if you walk from the Hot Spring in the city centre upstream along the right bank of the Teplá River to Grandhotel Pupp where you will continue up Goethova stezka (Goethe's Path) to the park in front of Parkhotel Richmond.
-You will find the monument at the edge of the park not far from the crossroads.
+Route 1: You may reach Alois Klein's Arbour if you walk from the Hot Spring in the spa centre upstream along the right bank of the Teplá River to Grandhotel Pupp where you will continue up Goethova stezka (Goethe's Path) to the park in front of Parkhotel Richmond.
+The seep of the Štěpánka Spring is located in the wooden arbour.
 This route, which offers a pleasant walk through the city centre, is approximately 1.5 kilometres long and it will take you about half an hour.

-Route 2: The second alternative is to travel by Bus No. 2 or Bus No. 7 from the "Tržnice" (Market) stop to the "Richmond" stop by the Art Gallery.
-From there, you will walk only 50 metres through the park to the monument.
+Route 2: The second alternative is to travel by Bus No. 2 or Bus No. 7 from the "Tržnice" (Market) city bus terminal to the "Richmond" stop by the Art Gallery.
+From there, you will walk only about 100 metres into the park.